webplatform/docs/css/properties/align-content/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'Aligns a flex container''s lines within the flex container when there is extra space in the cross-axis, similar to how justify-content aligns individual items within the main-axis.'
 tags:
-  0: CSS
+  - CSS_Properties
-  1: Properties
+  - CSS
-  3: Flexbox
+  - Flexbox
 uri: css/properties/align-content

 ---